ansible/ansible/docs/docsite/rst/network/getting_started/first_inventory.rst

    echo "my-ansible-vault-pw" > ~/my-ansible-vault-pw-file

-Encrypt the ssh password for your VyOS network devices, pulling your ansible-vault password from the file you just created:
+Create the encrypted ssh password for your VyOS network devices, pulling your ansible-vault password from the file you just created:

 .. code-block:: bash

    ansible-vault encrypt_string --vault-id my_user@~/my-ansible-vault-pw-file 'VyOS_SSH_password' --name 'ansible_ssh_pass'

-If you prefer to type your vault password rather than store it in a file, you can request a prompt:
+If you prefer to type your ansible-vault password rather than store it in a file, you can request a prompt:

 .. code-block:: bash